Independent custody visiting

 Who are independent custody visitors?

-Volunteers are drawn from a variety of backgrounds and sections of the community.
-They must be over 18 (there is no upper age limit) and have no direct involvement in the Criminal Justice system, for example, as serving police officers or special constables.
+Volunteers are drawn from a variety of backgrounds and sections of the community and have no direct involvement in the Criminal Justice system, for example, as serving police officers or special constables.
 Other people such as solicitors or probation officers may be excluded, to prevent possible conflict of interests arising.
 This helps to maintain the independence of the Scheme as a whole.

 How are independent custody visitors selected and trained?